SlySkillet/plunge/journals/travis_semeniv.md

 Confirm basic authentication functionality and git push

 Me, Greg, Henry, and Simon worked on setting up the user authentication flow from Curtis's video, which included craeting the user and the token for the specific user, Greg was screen sharing while the team was guiding the flow process.
 At the moment we have a POST request to create a user,

+## Jun 30, 2023

+Today we worked on;

+Finish Auth - GET for token
+Setup categories and locations API together
+Started setting up Account Api

+Simon was sharing the screen today, while we all brainstromed how to create endpoint Locations, Categories, and Accounts API.
+We were able to create all of the needed endpoint for the Categories API, and Locations API.
+At the moment we ended on debugging the Accounts API.